 If an ACK message was not received after ack_timeout, the sending side will retransmit the packet.

-The retransmission will only repeat ack_retransmit_times.
+The retransmission will only repeat ack_retransmit_count.

 If one side wants to signal a back pressure, it will send a NACK message.
 The NACK will carry the serial number of the last packet that was not processed.

-When one side receives a NACK, it will wait nack_timeout and resend the last packet.
+When one side receives a NACK, it will resend the last packet ASAP.

-The retransmission of NACKed packet will only repeat nack_retransmit_times.
+The retransmission of NACKed packet will only repeat nack_retransmit_count.

-All packets will contain a field for buffer free apace indication.
+All ACK and NACK packets will contain a field for buffer free apace indication.
 The buffer free space will be indicated in number of TSs.

+ACK and NACK packets will be counted and periodically put into a log file on the HUB PP side for statistics.

+If ack_ retransmit_count or nack_retransmit_count have been exceeded, the event will be logged.

 Following is the packets descriptions: